Often time’s bodybuilders underestimate the power of sleep. But if your goal is gain mass and size, a lack of sleep is detrimental for muscle growth.

 TIPS TO GET A GOOD NIGHT SLEEP

-Often times, we don’t have “a good night sleep”.
 These following tips will help you get the best sleep of your life.
-With proper sleep, not only will you feel well rested, but you will gain more mass than ever before.
+Not only will you feel well rested, but you will gain more mass than ever before.

-- Sleep in a dark area.
-Sleeping in a dark area is important because as your eyes perceive darkness, your body naturally lowers your heart rate in order to calm your body before rest.
+- Keep your bedroom dark.
+Your bedroom should be dark because its important because as your eyes perceive darkness, your body naturally lowers your heart rate in order to calm your body before rest.

-- Sleep at comfortable temperature.
+- Keep the temperature comfortable.
 As we sleep, our bodies naturally lower its temperature.
-So if you sleep in a too hot or too cold environment, your body is trying to heat itself up or cool itself down during sleep and the sleep process will be delayed.
+So if you’re in a too hot or too cold environment, your body is trying to heat itself up or cool itself down during sleep and the sleep process will be delayed.
 Your muscle growth and strength will also be delayed.
 Therefore, in order to maximize hypertrophy, sleep in a neutral temperature environment.

 - Limit the noise level.
 Similar to temperature, your body has to multi-task when noise is present during sleep.

-- Do not perform activity 2-3 hours before sleep.
+- Do not perform activity 2-3 hours before going to bed.
 Although some scientist’s recommend this theory, I personally disagree.
 But I suggest trying it and you can be the judge.

 - Make a sleep schedule.
-In order to fully achieve the benefits of proper sleep, sleep needs to be consistent every night.
-Try to fall asleep and wake up at the same time every day to maximize the benefits sleep provides.
+In order to fully achieve the benefits of proper sleep, it needs to be consistent every night.
+Try to fall asleep and wake up at the same time every day to maximize the benefits.

 Not sleeping enough?

 A lack of sleep can cause injury, higher cortisol levels, lower testosterone, and lack of nerve transmitters in our body.
 If you deprive yourself of sleep, it’s like trying to run a marathon blindly; you might run in the wrong direction.
-A lack of sleep is the fastest way to deprive your muscle and destroy your health; if you miss sleep, you might as well miss your workout.
+A lack of sleep is the fastest way to deprive your muscle and destroy your health; if you fall short, you might as well miss your workout.
 During sleep, the greatest amounts of hormones are released.
-Sleep is anabolic state or “the growth state” and if you neglect it, there are several effects.
+If you neglect it, here’s what can happen:

 - Muscle Loss– With a lack of sleep, the anti-stress hormone; cortisol, gets released causing catabolism (muscle break down).